‘GH’ Spoilers: Jason Is Dying, Franco To The Rescue, ‘Lost’ Quartermaine Twin Donates Life-Saving Blood

-Jason was shot as he fought side-by-side with his friend Sonny Corinthos (Maurice Benard), who was trying to implement a plan to quit the mob.
+Jason was shot as he fought side by side with his friend Sonny Corinthos (Maurice Benard), who was trying to implement a plan to quit the mob.

-Franco’s Investigation Of Mysterious Childhood Friend Leads To ‘Lost’ Quartermaine Twin
+Franco’s Investigation Of Mysterious Childhood Friend Leads To “Lost” Quartermaine Twin

-Jason needs a blood transfusion to save his life and his former mortal enemy, Franco (Roger Howarth), steps in to help save his life.
+Jason needs a blood transfusion to save his life, and his former mortal enemy, Franco (Roger Howarth), steps in to help save his life.
 After Franco found an old photo of himself with a little boy about his age, he becomes obsessed with uncovering the identity of his mysterious childhood friend.

 General Hospital spoilers tease that he seeks answers to the mystery from Scott Baldwin (Kin Shriner), but Baldwin has no useful information to share with Franco.
 Franco realizes that he has no choice but to seek out a source that would most likely have the information he needs.
 He consults his mom, Heather Webber (Robin Mattson), Port Charles’ arch-villain and psycho baby dealer, who is an inmate at a high-security psychiatric ward, according to CDL.

 GH spoilers tease that Franco is not disappointed.
-Heather reveals to him that Jason Morgan has a twin who is the second Quartermaine heir.
+Heather reveals to him that Jason Morgan has a twin, who is the second Quartermaine heir.
 She effectively walks back once again a lie she told many years ago that Franco is the Quartermaine twin and heir.
 She tells Franco that she sold the other Quartermaine twin to Nurse Betsy Frank, who is also Franco’s adoptive mother.

 And yet Frank said we weren’t doing the “Tale of 2 Jasons.”
 When will people stop believing him? https://t.co/Hvd6QeRfFE